ScooloV/bbpedia/docs/death_zone/new_inducements.md

 ## 0-1 BIASED REFEREE: RANULF 'RED' HOKULI
 **130,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'LUSTRIAN SUPERLEAGUE' OR 'OLD WORLD CLASSIC' SPECIAL RULES**

 *A strapping Norseman with floowing hair, a sculpted physique and a voice loud enough to be heard over the largest crowd, Hokuli divides his time between leading raids on small villages and officiaating Blood Bowl games.
-He’s often joked that he can’t tell which one’s more dangerous!
+He's often joked that he can't tell which one's more dangerous!
 Thankfully, the fans never hold his pillaging against him (even those who have been recent targets of one of his raids), thanks, in no small part, to his matchless charisma and his reputation as one of the most honourable and even-handed refs on the circuit.
-In fact, Hokuli’s word is so well-regarded by players that he’s only rarely had to use his battleaxe on the pitch!*
+In fact, Hokuli's word is so well-regarded by players that he's only rarely had to use his battleaxe on the pitch!*

 **'RED' CARD**